 3.2 Section 2 of the Need Case seeks to demonstrate that the proposed amendments are in line with Government policy.
-The basic principle cited by York is "...making better use of existing runway capacity...", this phrase coming from the Government's Aviation Policy Framework (APF), published in 20132.
+The basic principle cited by York is "...making better use of existing runway capacity...", this phrase coming from the Government's Aviation Policy Framework (APF), published in 20133.
 This fundamental is repeated in subsequent Government Policy documents, although often one of the three words in the phrase 'existing runway capacity' is dropped.
-This is potentially important since the four phrases can have subtly different meanings3.
+This is potentially important since the four phrases can have subtly different meanings4.
+'Better' is generally also replaced by 'best'.
 The APF does caveat this policy as being dependent on the benefits of growth being balanced against the costs of airport development, "...particularly its contributions to climate change and noise...".

-3.3 A subsequent Government document, the Airports National Policy Statement (ANPS) published in June 2018, made clear that airport development proposals "...should be judged on their individual merits by the relevant planning authority, taking careful account of all relevant considerations, particularly economic and environmental impacts..."4.
+3.3 A subsequent Government document, the Airports National Policy Statement (ANPS) published in June 2018, made clear that airport development proposals "...should be judged on their individual merits by the relevant planning authority, taking careful account of all relevant considerations, particularly economic and environmental impacts..."5.